 Professor Ric Kolenda’s research interests are broadly in the area of urban economic development, especially inequality and economic mobility in the creative economy; the economic geography of creative industries; innovation and entrepreneurship; and twenty-first century employment structures.
 His research appears in academic journals such as Economic Development Quarterly, Journal of Urban Affairs, and Urban Studies.

-Before joining Pace, he held academic appointments at DePaul University’s School of Public Service, University of Illinois at Chicago’s College of Urban Planning and Public Affairs (CUPPA), Appalachian State University, Georgia State University, the University of North Carolina Wilmington and Temple University.
-He has a PhD in public policy from Georgia Tech and Georgia State University in Atlanta, a MA in urban studies from Temple University in Philadelphia, and a BS in economics from Grand Valley State University in Grand Rapids, MI.
+Before joining Pace, he held academic appointments at DePaul University’s School of Public Service, University of Illinois at Chicago’s College of Urban Planning and Public Affairs (CUPPA), Appalachian State University, Georgia State University, the University of North Carolina Wilmington, and Temple University.
+He has a PhD in Public Policy from Georgia Tech and Georgia State University in Atlanta, an MA in Urban Studies from Temple University in Philadelphia, and a BS in Economics from Grand Valley State University in Grand Rapids, MI.

 In addition to his academic work, Professor Kolenda was also a technology and nonprofit entrepreneur, with nearly 20 years in the public, private, and nonprofit sectors.
 Recently, he has been working with regions like Sacramento, CA, to improve their innovation and entrepreneurship ecosystem.
 He has also written regular columns for mass-market weekly and monthly publications.

 BS, Grand Valley State University, Grand Rapids, MI

 PhD, Georgia State University/Georgia Institute of Technology, Atlanta, GA

 MA, Temple University, Philadelphia, PA